mossbanay/Psychology-3-4/Glossary.md

 ### Adaptive plasticity
 ##### See also developmental plasticity

-Adaptive plasticity occurs duuring recovery from trauma deu to brain injury.
+Adaptive plasticity occurs during recovery from trauma due to brain injury.

 ### Altered state of consciousness (ASC)
 ##### See also normal waking consciousness